dsanchor/MCW-Analyzing-text-with-Azure-Machine-Learning-and-Cognitive-Services/Hands-on lab/HOL step-by step - Analyzing text with Azure Machine Learning and Cognitive Services.md

 TODO put it in the right place and review TBD tags

-## Exercise X: Deploy microservices in AKS
+## Exercise 5: Deploy microservices in AKS

 Duration: 30 minutes